Honors Capstone Project

 Ultimately, I conclude that, while these issues are troubling, the true significance of the NHA program comes from its reliance upon the idea of geographical place.
 By embracing the power of geography to drive economic competitiveness, NHAs are just one example of how spatial concerns have become increasingly important in today’s society.

 Turiel, Jesse Solomon, "Imagining Place, Fighting for Space The Story of the National Heritage Area Movement" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 291.

 Creative Commons License